veer66/onigmo-guile/README.md

 onigmo-guile
 ============

-I bind Onigmo for Guile for fun.
+I bind Onigmo and Guile just for fun.
 I have no intention to complete this project.